 - There is evil, and it can be inborn

-The nobel savage theory and some intellectuals wished to attribute all evil and wrongdoing to culture, society, lack of options, bad parenting or poor education.
+The noble savage theory and some intellectuals wished to attribute all evil and wrongdoing to culture, society, lack of options, bad parenting, or poor education.

 Unluckily, it’s not like that.

 There is plenty of evil, there are biological reasons for evil (a small number of parasites can thrive in an otherwise honest population) and some of it is inborn.